Younghusband (band): History

 In September 2013, the band released their debut album Dromes.
 The album was produced by New York based Nicolas Vernhes, who has previously worked with the likes of Deerhunter and Silver Jews.
-Hinshelwood had written to Verne asking if he's be willing to produce them, but pointed out that they couldn't afford to pay - impressed by the demo he received, he agreed to work if his airfair to England was covered and the album was recorded at Chapel Studios in Lincolnshire.
+Hinshelwood had written to Verne asking if he's be willing to produce them, but pointed out that they couldn't afford to pay - impressed by the demo he received, he agreed to work if his airfare to England was covered and the album was recorded at Chapel Studios in Lincolnshire.

 In 2015, the band signed to ATP Recordings and released their second album Dissolver in October 2015.
 The album was produced by Loop frontman Robert Hampson.
 The album displays a change in direction, with Hinshelwood stating that "A lot of people were expecting a mega-heavy-psych-washed-out record I think.
 As soon as we announced Robert was producing, those ideas were spread around.
 We’ve done the opposite, concentrated on songwriting and minimalism, sparse arrangements" and that "It’s refreshing to play songs rather than the same chord for 15 mins whilst wiggling around a delay pedal with your big toe".

 The band released their third studio album, Swimmers, in June 2019 via Opposite Number.
 Drummer Peter Baker appears on the album, but is no longer a member of the band.
 Baker currently plays with blues band The Blue Fingers, and his previous band Mohair reformed for a one-off gig at the Borderline, London in June 2019.

 Although there was no official announcement regarding their split in 2020, their Instagram bio was updated to state "2010 - 2020".